 Each LTL Carrier has its own unique offering of service levels, such as 'Standard' and 'Guaranteed End of Day', indicating

 when you would like your package delivered.
-These service levels are referred to as
+The service level is referred to as a

 service_code in ShipEngine API to